Home

 Climate Refugee

 A climate refugee is someone displaced by climate change induced environmental disasters.
-Such disasters are the result of incremental and rapid ecological change and disruption that include increased droughts, desertification, sea level rise, and the more frequent occurrence of extreme weather events such as hurricanes, cyclones, flooding and tornados.
-The term climate refugee is no longer seen as an appropriate term, and has now largely been replaced with environmental migrant.
-Many people have raised objections to the use of the term 'refugee' in a climate context as it becomes mixed up with the legally defined term in the Refugee Convention of 1951.
+Such disasters are the result of incremental and rapid ecological change and disruption that include increased droughts,desertification, sea level rise, and the more frequent occurrence of extreme weather events such as hurricanes, cyclones, flooding and tornadoes.
+The term climate refugee is seen by some as an inappropriate term, and they would rather see it replaced with environmental migrant.
+Many people have raised objections to the use of the term ‘refugee’ in a climate context as it becomes mixed up with the legally defined term in the Refugee Convention of 1951.
 This Convention classifies refugees as those who are fleeing from violence and political intimidation.

 The inhabitants of the Carteret Islands are climate refugees caused by sea level rise, and other inhabitants of low lying islands and Island states are also at risk.
 Tuvalu is especially susceptible to changes in sea level and storm surges and is likely to be another casualty.